Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 in Women's Building, 1893 Exposition.

-Portrait of Henry L. Fry (image unavailable)--
+Portrait of Henry L. Fry (image unavailable)

-exhibited in the Cincinnati Room, Women's
+--exhibited in the Cincinnati Room,

 Ohio artist Mary Louise McLaughlin studied art at the Cincinnati Art Academy.
 Although her original goal was evidently portrait painting, she is now known for her ceramics and especially for inventing a technique of underglaze decoration.
 She wrote several books, including China Painting which is now credited with launching the china painting movement in America.